 The story of Hare Hill

 In March 1904, the last owner of Hare Hill – Colonel Charles Brocklehurst – was born, along with his twin brother Patrick.
-Charles divided his time between Cheshire and his house in London, where he pursued his interest in fine china and art collections.
-He was also an army infantry officer in World War Two; it’s assumed both brothers were keen horsemen, as Patrick was tragically killed in a riding accident in 1930.
+Charles divided his time between Cheshire and his house in London, where he worked for Christie's Auction House as a silver expert and later partner.
+He was an army infantry officer in World War Two and after the war worked in the North West and Midland areas for the National Trust.